Eliciting ambiguity with mixing bets: Experiment

+The third index is the \emph{mixing intensity}, where extreme mixing is $x_q=1-q$ and the least mixing is $x_q=0.1$ or $x_q=0.9$.
+The mixing intensity is measured with the continuous elicitation as the discrete elicitation allowed only extreme mixing.
+For maxmin preferences, the intensity is $1$ (Lemma \ref{th:betmaxmin}).
+For variational preferences, the mixing intensity allows ranking cost functions by ambiguity aversion (Lemma \ref{th:betsvariationallimited}).
+Note, however, that outcome-dependent preferences require the utility difference to be adequate.
+Low utility differences induce no mixing and high utility differences induce strong mixing.

+Figure \ref{fig:exp_averages} shows the average of the three proxies by domain.
+In panel A, the ambiguity-neutral probabilities are consistent with reality.
+The average for the risky urn is close to the true value $\tfrac{1}{3}$ and for the ambiguous urn only slightly higher.
+After the 10 additional draws, the average belief for the ambiguous category is updated in the direction of the true value $\tfrac{1}{10}$.
+The stock market is expected to rise with an average probability of $50\%$.
+In the cooperation game, participants expect their partner to defect with an average probability of $45\%$.
+The observed average was close with $46\%$ of participants defecting.

+Panel B considers the likelihood of a mixing interval with positive length (evidence for ambiguity perception).
+Mixing is least prevalent for the risky urn (15\%) and most prevalent for the ambiguous urn (40\%) (but decreasing sharply after 10 draws were shown).
+The two natural events, \textit{stock} and \textit{social}, exhibit a likelihood of mixing of $32\%$ and $29\%$.
+That is lower than the ambiguous draw ($p$-value of $t$-tests: $0.27$ and $0.13$), but higher than the risky draw ($p$-value of $t$-tests: $0.01$ and $0.03$).
+Section \ref{sec:robust} discusses several reasons for the risky urn draw to indicate non-zero ambiguity.

-The main goal of the elicitation mechanism is to reveal ambiguity perception beyond experimental tasks.
-The two examples considered here indicate that ``natural events'', where uncertainty is generated by mechanisms beyond the experimental control, are indeed perceived as ambiguous by a considerable ratio of participants that are averse to this perceived ambiguity.
-Interestingly, the stock market induced less risk than the social ambiguity that arose in the prisoners dilemma.
-The latter is almost as likely to induce multiple mixing as the ``fully ambiguous'' Ellsberg Urn.
+The main goal of the experiment is to reveal ambiguity beyond the Ellsberg urn.
+The two examples considered here indicate that natural events, where uncertainty is generated by mechanisms beyond the experimental control, are indeed perceived as ambiguous by a considerable ratio of participants.
+Note that the German stock index should be familiar to the participant pool, which suggests even higher ambiguity perception for less commonly known stocks \citep{abdellaoui2011rich}.